essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 ### AdvocacyOS: A Personal Operating System for Justice
-AdvocacyOS is a powerful and innovative digital tool designed to empower individuals with physical disabilities in their self-advocacy efforts [16, 21].
-It provides a secure and private system for documenting discrimination, managing advocacy, and building a robust body of evidence [16, 21].
-Think of it as a personal, private, and secure "operating system" for justice [16, 21].
+AdvocacyOS is a powerful and innovative digital tool designed to empower individuals with physical disabilities in their self-advocacy efforts.
+It provides a secure and private system for documenting discrimination, managing advocacy, and building a robust body of evidence.
+Think of it as a personal, private, and secure "operating system" for justice.

-➡️ **Explore the full knowledge base on** [NotebookLM](https://notebooklm.google.com/notebook/5e1d9b50-ea51-4767-a62b-fdaa26c9cf29) (request access if needed) [6, 8, 9]
+➡️ **Explore the full knowledge base on** [NotebookLM](https://notebooklm.google.com/notebook/5e1d9b50-ea51-4767-a62b-fdaa26c9cf29) (request access if needed)

 #### The Core Problem
-Individuals with disabilities frequently encounter systemic discrimination [8, 9, 22].
-Their claims are often dismissed because they lack a simple, secure, and organized system to track patterns of events and evidence over time [8, 9, 22].
-The burden of proof is high, and existing tools are often inadequate, leading to a cycle of vulnerability and injustice [8, 9, 22].
+Individuals with disabilities frequently encounter systemic discrimination.
+Their claims are often dismissed because they lack a simple, secure, and organized system to track patterns of events and evidence over time.
+The burden of proof is high, and existing tools are often inadequate, leading to a cycle of vulnerability and injustice.

 #### The Solution: A Personal Fortress for Evidence
-AdvocacyOS empowers users by transforming their lived experiences into a structured, chronologically-ordered, and easily shareable case file [22-24].
-It is not a social platform but a **personal fortress for evidence** [22-24].
+AdvocacyOS empowers users by transforming their lived experiences into a structured, chronologically-ordered, and easily shareable case file.
+It is not a social platform but a **personal fortress for evidence**.

 #### Key Features
 *   **Incident Ledger**: A simple, time-stamped journal to log every interaction or incident of discrimination as it occurs [23-25].